About the journal

 In addition to print publication, authors publishing manuscripts in The Prairie Naturalist will now have their manuscripts published as Open Access free of charge on our website.
 Manuscripts will then appear both in print and online in The Prairie Naturalist Archives.

-- Information and guidelines for book reviews can be found here: Guidelines for Book Reviews (link coming soon)
+- Book reviews: Guidelines for Book Reviews (link coming soon)

 - Current charges for publishing in The Prairie Naturalist are here: PNAT page charges